-- 5 Whether theory follows practice, or vice versa, is a conundrum as fundamental as the question whether a chicken or an egg comes first.
-We are currently undergoing a process, perhaps merely experiencing a continuation of a perpetual process, of realignment of theories of litigation in a world that values "management". - 6 Inevitably, the paper brings to its task professional preoccupations born of years of practice in the Equity/Commercial jurisdictions of the Supreme Court of NSW, and the daily preoccupations of the Probate and Protective List Judge of that court.
-No amount of "harmonisation" of court rules throughout Australia (a recent, ongoing project in development of a "national" legal system following enactment of the Australia Acts of 1986) can, or should, eradicate the perspective of each worker at his or her particular coalface, engaging his or her particular community. - 7 We are all moulded, consciously or otherwise, by the environment in which we live and breathe. - A Supreme Court Equity judge cannot be unmindful of the origins, including inherent jurisdiction, of the courts of Old England upon which the Supreme Court's jurisdiction is firmly grounded; the long tradition associated, in Anglo-Australian law, with the historical office of Lord Chancellor in England; perceived deficiencies in any system of common law "rules", and the distinctive role played by juries in development of claims of "right" in English Courts of Common Law; the vital role played by appeals to conscience in the development of equitable "principles", justified as necessary to "remedy" deficiencies in the common law, its practices and procedures; and the "managerial" mindset that attends an exercise of Equity jurisdiction, involving disputes about property and personal relationships that characterise much of the work to which Equity practitioners attend. - 9 A judge of the Federal Court of Australia cannot be unmindful of the setting of the Court in the Australian Constitution and under legislation of the Federal Parliament, including constitutional constraints that emphasise the separation of powers (between the executive, legislative and judicial branches of government) in the Australian polity; a need to ground every decision in particular legislation as a source of the Court's jurisdiction; the importance of written forms of law to the everyday work of the Court; and the absence of a Supreme Court's "inherent jurisdiction" as a temptation to judicial lawmaking.
+- Whether theory follows practice, or vice versa, is a conundrum as fundamental as the question whether a chicken or an egg comes first.
+We are currently undergoing a process, perhaps merely experiencing a continuation of a perpetual process, of realignment of theories of litigation in a world that values "management". - We are all moulded, consciously or otherwise, by the environment in which we live and breathe. - A Supreme Court Equity judge cannot be unmindful of the origins, including inherent jurisdiction, of the courts of Old England upon which the Supreme Court's jurisdiction is firmly grounded; the long tradition associated, in Anglo-Australian law, with the historical office of Lord Chancellor in England; perceived deficiencies in any system of common law "rules", and the distinctive role played by juries in development of claims of "right" in English Courts of Common Law; the vital role played by appeals to conscience in the development of equitable "principles", justified as necessary to "remedy" deficiencies in the common law, its practices and procedures; and the "managerial" mindset that attends an exercise of Equity jurisdiction, involving disputes about property and personal relationships that characterise much of the work to which Equity practitioners attend. - A judge of the Federal Court of Australia cannot be unmindful of the setting of the Court in the Australian Constitution and under legislation of the Federal Parliament, including constitutional constraints that emphasise the separation of powers (between the executive, legislative and judicial branches of government) in the Australian polity; a need to ground every decision in particular legislation as a source of the Court's jurisdiction; the importance of written forms of law to the everyday work of the Court; and the absence of a Supreme Court's "inherent jurisdiction" as a temptation to judicial lawmaking.

-- 10 We each come to the topic "Pleading and Case Management" with our own particular perspective.
+- Ultimately, like politics, all law is local.
+We each come to the topic "Pleading and Case Management" with our own particular perspective.
 Despite "harmonisation" of court rules throughout Australia there is no guarantee that each jurisdiction (State or Federal) will, or can, think in identical terms about "pleadings" or "case management".
 The nature of the business administered by a court can profoundly affect attitudes to both.
 Formal rules are one thing; their operation in practice can be quite another.
-Advocates need to know the jurisdiction in which they seek to persuade. - 11 Much of the work of a Supreme Court judge, especially that of an Equity judge, has an administrative flavour that represents an intellectual challenge to devotees of Montesquieu's abstract idea of a "separation of powers" in performance of government functions.
+Advocates need to know the jurisdiction in which they seek to persuade. - Much of the work of a Supreme Court judge, especially that of an Equity judge, has an administrative flavour that represents an intellectual challenge to devotees of Montesquieu's abstract idea of a "separation of powers" in performance of government functions.
 Not all judicial work has the adversarial flavour of a 19th century jury trial.
 Much of it involves an application of legal standards to uncontroverted evidence of undisputed facts, and the casting of a critical eye over what is, and is not, revealed by parties who apply for relief available only to those who pass through a gateway, unauthorised entry to which Parliament has, by legislation, set a judge as a guard.
 If statutory criteria are established then, absent an exceptional circumstance, an entitlement to relief ordinarily arises.

-LESSONS FROM LEGAL HISTORY : LONG TIME PAST AND RECENT
+LESSONS FROM LEGAL HISTORY: LONG TIME PAST AND RECENT